By the Gracious Vegan

 1 tablespoon lime juice

-2 teaspoons brown sugar or 2 pitted dates
+2 teaspoons brown sugar or 3 pitted dates (soaked beforehand if hard)

-1 tablespoon of Thai thin soy sauce or more to taste
+1 tablespoon of Thai thin soy sauce (or regular soy sauce)

 In a Dutch oven or other large pan, water-sauté the peppers in 2 Tablespoons water, until the strips start to get tender, about 5 minutes.